ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ### 4.4.4 Broadcasting Process

-The broadcasting feature enables streaming of various audio and video formats, providing educators whit access to a wide range of multimedia resources stored on the school's media server.
+The broadcasting feature enables streaming of various audio and video formats, providing educators with access to a wide range of multimedia resources stored on the school's media server.

-This resources can be utilized not only teaching purpose but also for activities such as examinations, promotions, and other related applications.
+These resources can be utilized not only for teaching purposes but also for activities such as examinations, promotions, and other related applications.

 1. Administrators can pre-publish the content on the media server.